 Who would’ve known that something as beautiful as the Kaaterskill Falls would be only 3 hours from New York City?!
-The waterfalls have become a popular destination for tourists all around the country!
+While there are many incredible waterfalls in New York state, the astonishing beauty and size simply cannot be compared.

 The Catskill mountains offer hidden waterfalls, water holes, campgrounds, and beautiful hikes.
-Kaaterskill Falls is one of the most beautiful sights, right by Hunter Mountain in the eastern section of the Catskills.
+Kaaterskill Falls is one of the most beautiful sights in the eastern Catskills, right next to Hunter Mountain.
 They are a two-stage waterfall on Spruce Creek, totaling 260 feet in height.
 This waterfall has become a popular destination for hikers due to its beauty, accessibility, and watering holes.
-It’s definitely a destination you should add to your bucket list!
+Before planning your trip, be sure to check out some of our most requested tips!

 The Parking May Be Tough, So Get There Early